discipl/core/README.md

 ```

 ### `verify`
 Let's you verify whether a given claim is attested by one of a given set of actors (as identified through the given ssid's) using the given predicate and returns true if so.
 You can also just give one ssid instead of a list.
 This method returns false if either the claim or all matching attestations are revoked.

 ```
 async verify(link, predicate, ssids[])
 ```

 ### `get`
-Returns the claim as a JSON-LD object the given link links to.
+Returns the claim in a JSON-LD object the given link links to.
+This object also includes a link to the previous claim in the channel if it exists.
 The ssid object is optional but may be needed if the information retrieval is permissioned in which case the ssid is used for identification.
+The return value has the form: {data:claimdata, previous:prevlink}

 ```
 async get(link, (ssid))
 ```

 ### `exportLD`

-exports linked claim data, starting at the first claim in the channel of the given DID or claim link as reference, following links to other channels which get exported in a nested dataset also and so on.
-When giving
-a DID, the whole channel is read.
+exports linked claim data, starting at the first claim in the channel of the given DID, SSID or at the claim referenced in the given link, following links to other channels which get exported in a nested dataset also and so on.
+So, when giving a DID or SSID, the whole channel is read.
 When giving a link to a claim, only that claim is processed.
 The export stops at circular references or at the given depth level.
-You can use this method again to expand the exported
-dataset even further.
+You can use this method again to expand the exported dataset even further.
 Just as like with the get() method, retrieving infrormation that is permissioned may require identification for which the given ssid may be used.
-You can expand using
-a different ssid.
+You can expand using a different ssid.

-The exported dataset is a JSON object containing a list of JSON objects containing an exported claim with a link as key.
+The exported dataset is a tree of nested JSON objects containing like {DID : { link : {data, link : { DID : { link : ... }}}, link : ... }}.
 The claim itself, is a JSON object that can contain expanded or unexpanded links. unexpanded links contain special values indicating the reason that the link was not expanded which can be eiter:

 MAX-DEPTH-REACHED 	: the case in which the given export depth was reached
-NOT_PERMITTED 		: the case in which the platform requires a given ssid to identify itself with a private key and this ssid was not set or not permitted to access the linked claim
-NOT_ACCESSIBLE		: the case in which the linked claim is not accessible, because (a proper part of) the platform is not available
 NOT_FOUND			: the case in which the linked claim could not be found (while the platform seems to be available in a sufficient way)
+export-error : the case in which some error occurred (including insufficient rights)

 Dependent on the reason, further expansion of the export can be achieved.